If your child is deaf or hard of hearing, they can get extra support with:

 Training for early childhood professionals

-Children with additional needs training is available for professionals working with young children.
+Children with additional needs training are available for professionals working with young children.
 This includes training about early childhood intervention and learning support, such as:

 - the Bachelor of Early Childhood Education

 - the Diploma of Early Childhood Education and Care

 - Certificate III in Early Childhood Education and Care.